Formation of the United Kingdom: Acts of Union 1800

-After the Irish Rebellion of 1641, Irish Catholics were barred from voting or attending the Irish Parliament.
+Following the Irish Rebellion of 1641, Irish Catholics were barred from voting or attending the Irish Parliament.
 The new English Protestant ruling class was known as the Protestant Ascendancy.
 Towards the end of the 18th century the entirely Protestant Irish Parliament attained a greater degree of independence from the British Parliament than it had previously held.
 Under the Penal Laws no Irish Catholic could sit in the Parliament of Ireland, even though some 90% of Ireland's population was native Irish Catholic when the first of these bans was introduced in 1691.
 This ban was followed by others in 1703 and 1709 as part of a comprehensive system disadvantaging the Catholic community and to a lesser extent Protestant dissenters.
 In 1798, many members of this dissenter tradition made common cause with Catholics in a rebellion inspired and led by the Society of United Irishmen.
 It was staged with the aim of creating a fully independent Ireland as a state with a republican constitution.
 Despite assistance from France, the Irish Rebellion of 1798 was put down by British forces.

 The legislative union of Great Britain and Ireland was completed by the Acts of Union 1800 passed by each parliament, uniting the two kingdoms into one, called "The United Kingdom of Great Britain and Ireland".
 The twin Acts were passed in the Parliament of Great Britain and the Parliament of Ireland with substantial majorities achieved in Ireland in part (according to contemporary documents) through bribery, namely the awarding of peerages and honours to critics to get their votes.

 Under the terms of the union, there was to be but one Parliament of the United Kingdom.
 Ireland sent four lords spiritual (bishops) and twenty-eight lords temporal to the House of Lords and one hundred members to the House of Commons at Westminster.
 The lords spiritual were chosen by rotation, and the lords temporal were elected from among the peers of Ireland.

-Part of the arrangement as a trade-off for Irish Catholics was to be the granting of Catholic Emancipation, which had been fiercely resisted by the all-Anglican Irish Parliament.
+Part of the arrangement as a trade-off for Irish Catholics was to be the granting of Catholic emancipation, which had been fiercely resisted by the all-Anglican Irish Parliament.
 However, this was blocked by King George III, who argued that emancipating Roman Catholics would breach his Coronation Oath.
 The Roman Catholic hierarchy had endorsed the Union.
 However, the decision to block Catholic Emancipation fatally undermined its appeal.